 Clear, comfortable aligner trays replace the familiar metal brackets and wires in this system.
 Invisalign has made orthodontic treatment available to patients who are concerned about the appearance or inconvenience of traditional braces.
 Straightening your teeth can improve your confidence, appearance, and oral health.
 Because crooked teeth are difficult to clean, they increase your risk of leaving harmful plaque on your teeth, leading to cavities and gum disease.

 The optimal timing of orthodontic treatment in children varies, depending on the specific condition and each child's individual growth rate.
-The AAO (American Association of Orthodontists) recommends that children have an initial orthodontic evaluation before the age of seven.
+We recommend that children have an initial orthodontic evaluation before the age of seven.
 Many well-meaning parents postpone this step until the child has permanent teeth; however, early diagnosis allows for precision timing of treatment.
-Early treatment is typically more efficient, less costly, and faster than delayed treatment is.
+Early treatment is typically more efficient, less costly, and faster than delayed treatment.

 Some of the signs that indicate an adult or child may need an orthodontic evaluation include: